Of Mice & Men (band): Departure of Shayley Bourget and The Flood Deluxe Reissue (2012)

 In 2012, the group announced that they were returning to the studio to begin work on their third release.
-On February 9, the announcement of Shayley Bourget's departure from the band was released to the public via Facebook and YouTube.
+On February 9, the announcement of Bourget's departure from the band was released to the public via Facebook and YouTube.

 Shayley had also released a video statement on YouTube, stating the reasons he had to discontinue with the band.
 He suffered from depression and alcoholism, along with other personal problems, and felt that he was bringing the other band members down.
 Shayley stated he will not be returning to the band.
 Shayley has since been the lead vocalist for Dayshell.

 On March 2, the band announced via Facebook that Austin Carlile would be taking over on all vocals for Of Mice & Men's third studio album.
 On March 25, Confide drummer/vocalist Joel Piper announced he would be filling in on bass for the next run of shows.
 A reissue of The Flood was released on July 24, 2012.
 It contains two discs, featuring four brand new tracks.
 For Vans Warped Tour 2012, Aaron Pauley of Jamie's Elsewhere substituted on bass guitar and clean vocals.
 Pauley has since stated that he is no longer a band member of Jamie's Elsewhere, but he did not leave on bad terms.